mattheww/gomill/gomill_docs/tournament_results.rst

 Using the API in scripts
 ^^^^^^^^^^^^^^^^^^^^^^^^

-To write a stand-alone script using the tournaments results API, obtain a :class:`Tournament_results` object from a :class:`Ringmaster` object as follows::
+To write a standalone script using the tournaments results API, obtain a :class:`Tournament_results` object from a :class:`Ringmaster` object as follows::